zeppe-lin/win3x-gtk-theme/README.md

 OVERVIEW
 ========

-This directory contains win3x-gtk-theme, a GTK2/3 theme which emulates the Windows 3.x look and feel.
+This repository contains win3x-gtk-theme, a GTK2/3 theme which emulates the Windows 3.x look and feel.
 Color scheme is from the Windows 3.1 theme called "Arizona".

 This distribution was initial a fork of matthewmx86's "Win3xE Win95" theme, adjusted to dark cyan colorscheme, with small GTK3 fix: light